Combining Large Language Models and Symbolic Reasoning for Multi-Robot Temporal Planning through Explainable Knowledge Bases: Plan Generation

 In this section, we first present the implementation details of the framework, followed by a description of the experiments conducted and the results obtained.
 We then discuss the scalability of \frameworkname before concluding with a final discussion on the proposed framework.
+The experimental evaluation has been added to a Zenodo repository~\cite{saccon_2026_21630757}.